Harvard University Scholarships for US and International Scholarships

 Harvard University

-Harvard institution is an Ivy League private research institution situated in Cambridge, Massachusetts.
+Harvard University is an Ivy League private research institution situated in Cambridge, Massachusetts.
 It was originally called Harvard College when it was founded in 1636 and was named for the Puritan clergyman John Harvard, who was its first sponsor.
 It is currently the oldest university in the nation.
 Its effect, size, and resources have made it one of the most renowned colleges in the world.

 The 188 living billionaires include eight US presidents, multiple heads of state, Nobel laureates, Fields Medalists, members of Congress, MacArthur Fellows, Marshall Scholars, Rhodes Scholars, Turing Award Recipients, and Pulitzer Prize winners.
 Members of Congress, Fulbright Scholars, and winners are just a few of the many notable people who have graduated from Harvard.
 Furthermore, students and alumni have won ten Academy Awards, as well as 110 Olympic medals (46 gold).